panosoft/elm-native-helpers/readme.md

 Normally, Elm code is all in the global space.
 But when run in Node, the Elm code gets brought in via the `require` function.
 This creates a ***private*** scope for Elm.

 Since this package calls some Elm global functions, we need to pass them in from our Native code.
 That's why `E` is passed in.

-## Warning

-This library is still in alpha.